Australian Service Excellence Standards accreditation for homelessness providers

 Who/Which providers need to become accredited?

-This applies to the contracts of the following programs from 1 July 2021:
+The requirement for accreditation applies to the contracts of the following programs from 1 July 2021:

-- Specialist Homelessness Services Program (SHS)
+• Specialist Homelessness Services Program (SHS)

-- Homeless Youth Assistance Program (HYAP), including HYAP Early Release
+• Homeless Youth Assistance Program (HYAP)

-When should providers start the accreditation process?
+What is the accreditation process?

 The main steps and average timeframes involved to achieve accreditation are as follows:

-- Self-assessment and evidence preparation (12-18 months)
+• Self-assessment and evidence preparation (12-18 months)

-- Site visit with assessor (external review) (2-3 days)
+• Site visit with assessor (external review) (2-3 days)

 Who conducts the external review?